Charlottesville metropolitan area

+The combined population is 221,524 (2020 census), not including Buckingham County, which was removed from the MSA in the 2020 census cycle.

 MSA components

 Note: Since a constitutional change in 1871, all cities in the state are independent cities.
 The OMB considers these independent cities to be county-equivalents for the purpose of defining MSAs in Virginia.

-There are five counties and one independent city that contribute to the Charlottesville Metropolitan Statistical Area.
+There are four counties and one independent city that contribute to the Charlottesville Metropolitan Statistical Area.